CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 ![lighter_red]({{site.baseurl}}/img/course6/lesson2/lighter_red.png)

 Pickers output your color in terms of different color models.
 For example a fully-saturated pure red at maximum brightness is defined with '255,0,0' in the RGB color model.
-The same color is represented as #FF0000 in hexidecimal code.
+The same color is represented as <span style="color: #FF0000;">#FF0000</span> in hexidecimal code.
 You can use these values in your map's CartoCSS code, just click on the CSS button in the Map View page to access it.
 You can even adjust your colors there without using a color picker by changing the CartoCSS values!

 ## How to specify color in CartoCSS